 1. FedEx marketing plan

-This presentation offers a marketing plan as a response to threats determined during the researchers’ SWOT analysis of FedEx.
+This presentation offers a marketing plan in response to threats determined during the researchers’ SWOT analysis of FedEx.

-Visually, one of the strengths of this plan is its use of the FedEx logo as a backdrop for the presentation.
+Visually, one of the strengths of this marketing plan example is its use of the FedEx logo as a backdrop for the presentation.
 The visual repetition enhances brand awareness.

 2. Lush marketing plan

-This one’s presented like a magazine, and analyzes cosmetics retailer Lush’s market.
-Apart from market segmentation and marketing mix, it discusses the packaging and the retail experience – two important drivers of Lush’s brand image.
+This marketing plan example is presented as a magazine and analyzes cosmetics retailer Lush’s market.
+Apart from market segmentation and marketing mix, it discusses the packaging and the retail experience – two essential drivers of Lush’s brand image.

 It also offers a value matrix that maps out the brand’s mission, vision, and values against their appeal to a consumer’s mind, heart, and spirit.